 - 1) Complete transfer forms (as applicable) and give ambulance attendants (paramedics). - 2) Notify POA / family member of transfer to hospital. - 3) Ensure all resuscitation equipment is replenished and cleaned following the emergency.

 1) Keep nearby residents and visitors away from the scene and help maintain calm.

 MANAGEMENT OF A CHOKING RESIDENT

-Residents who experiencing choking will be treated as a medical emergency and a Code Blue emergency response will be initiated.
+Choking incidents will be treated as a medical emergency and a Code Blue emergency response will be initiated.